Twytilus/Notebook_Theo/about.md

     - Teaching Biology Bachelor degree

 ### Professional Experience
+2018-2022 | **Laboratory of Cellular and Molecular Protistology**
+    - Topic of State Assingment “Morphological and molecular aspects of evolution and diversity in protists and invertebrate metazoans”
+      PI: Doctor of Biological Sciences Olga V. Zaitseva No. 122031100281-5

 ### THESES, REPORTS AND PUBLICATIONS IN PREPARATION
 - Harnay P, Huffmyer A, Fellous A, Hedouin L, Putnam HM (In Preparation) Effects of thermal stress and thermal priming on larvae of the reef building coral *Pocillopora acuta*